szivkovicx/szivkovicx/README.md

 # Hi there! 👋

-I am Sergej, full stack web developer living in Serbia and specialized in **web and server related frameworks and tools**.
+I am Sergej, software engineer living in Serbia and specialized in **web and server related frameworks and tools**.

 ![Streak stats](https://github-readme-streak-stats.herokuapp.com/?user=szivkovicx)